dlacowns21/dlacowns21/README.md

     and found genuine satisfaction in enhancing system reliability through technology.<br><br>
     I don't stop at learning new technologies—<br>
     I aim to grow through hands-on experience and collaborate with teams to build better systems together.<br><br>
-    I enjoy playing team sports like soccer and basketball, and I love exploring new places and experiences through solo travel. ⚽🏀🌍✈️<br>
+    I enjoy playing team sports like soccer and basketball, and I love exploring new places and experiences through travel. ⚽🏀🌍✈️<br>
     Let's connect and build something great together! ✨
 </p>